best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 ### Virtual environment

 Virtual environments are tools for managing dependencies and isolating projects.
 A virtual environment is effectively a folder tree containing the programming language version and a list of dependencies.
+This helps keep track of dependencies and avoid conflicts between different projects.

 ### Integrated development environment (IDE)

-An IDE is a tool that facilitates software development for a given progamming language.
-An IDE will usually consist of a code editor and debugger.
+An IDE is a tool that facilitates software development for a given programming language.
+An IDE will usually consist of a code editor, debugger and development automation tools like a text auto-complete.

 ### Code interpreter